Meadowlarke/Bibliography/Resnick2017.md

 7: The "broadcast approach" to education vs interactive models.

 #Z: Mitchel Resnick contrasts interactive models of education, such as those developed by Friedrich Froebel for kindergarten, with the "broadcast approach" to education, where the teacher stands at the front of the class ond the students note down what the teacher says.

+8: Froebel's gifts.

+9: Maria Montessori.

+-: The erosion of play in the classroom.

+### The Creative Learning Spiral

+11: The Creative Learning Spiral

+13: Learning at the MIT Media Lab.

+14: Scratch.

+-: MashoAshley.

+16: Projects, passion, peers, and play.

+17: Defining creativity.

+18: The misconcepton that creativity is about artistic expression.

+-: The misconcepton that only a small number of people are creative.

+19: "Big-C" vs "little-c" creativity.

+-: The misconcepton that creativity comes as a flasd of insight: Creativity as a process.

+20: Misconceptions about teaching creativity.

+21: Discussins regarding the appropriateness of technology and education.

+22: *Techno-entusiasts* adding a layer of technology to antiquated teaching methods.
+"Lipstick on a pig."

+23: Techno-skeptical falacies.

+25: Taryn's experiences with Scratch.

+28: Taryn expressing her experiences of Apartheid with Scratch.

+29: The empowerment she gained through Scratch.